b-lukaszuk/BS_wJ_eng/contents/regex.md

 ```

 The format is confusing to some (e.g. European) people.
 Change it to
-less ambiguous "YYYY-MM-DD".
+a less ambiguous "YYYY-MM-DD" configuration.

 #### Regex Task 2 {#sec:regex_problem_task2}

-Read the contents of the `loremMail.txt` that is to be found in [the code
+Read the contents of `loremMail.txt` that is to be found in [the code
 snippets](https://github.com/b-lukaszuk/BS_wJ_eng/tree/main/code_snippets/regex).
-It contains 8 random e-mail addresses with repetitions.
+It contains 8 random e-mail addresses (with repetitions).
 Use Julia to list the
-unique e-mail addresses from the text.
+unique e-mail addresses found in the text.

 #### Regex Task 3 {#sec:regex_problem_task3}